-Instructor: L. R. RitterOffice: D 211email: lritter@kennesaw.eduTel: 470-578-3951Office Hours: M & W 10 am-11 am, T & R 10:50 am-11:30 am and by appointmentCourse Home Page http://facultyweb.kennesaw.edu/lritter/Ritter3260_F2017.php
+Instructor: L. R. RitterOffice: D 211email: lritter@kennesaw.eduTel: 470-578-3951Office Hours: M & W 10 am-11 am, T & R 10:50 am-11:30 am and by appointmentCourse Home Page http://facultyweb.kennesaw.edu/lritter/Ritter3260_Sp2018.php

 Course Description This is a three hour first course in Linear Algebra.
 Topics covered will include the theory and solution of linear systems of equations, matrix operations, vector spaces, bases, subspaces, linear transformations, inner product spaces, eigenvalues, and diagonalization.
-We will meet for lecture two times weekly TR 12:30-1:45 pm in D113.
+We will meet for lecture two times weekly TR 9:30 am to 10:45 am in D107.
 Students are expected to attend all lectures and to keep up with course assignments.

 Prerequisites: A grade of C or better in Math 1190, or approval of the math department chair

-Course Materials: Text: Linear Algebra and its Applications 5th Edition by David Lay, Steven Lay, and Judi McDonald (ISBN 978-0-321-19991-1), Homework: MyMathLab with Course ID ritter68213, Calculator: A calculator capable of performing matrix arithmetic and operations will be needed.
+Required Course Materials: Text: Linear Algebra and its Applications 5th Edition by David Lay, Steven Lay, and Judi McDonald (ISBN 978-0-321-19991-1), Calculator: A calculator capable of performing matrix arithmetic and operations will be needed.